espcarlo27-byte/jce-cyber-lab/README.md

 ## 🔐 Identity & Access Management (IAM) Layer

-The lab includes a structured **enterprise-style Active Directory IAM model** that provides identity context for detections and investigations.
+The environment includes a structured **enterprise-style Active Directory IAM model** that provides identity context for detections and investigations.

 The IAM design includes: